-At $\lambda = \infty$ (infinite penalty) we only get a finite criterion (8) if the integral is zero, which happens if the second derivative g''(x) is zero for all x, which happens if g(x) is a linear function.
-Least squares with a linear regression function is just simple linear regression.
-At $\lambda = 0$ (no penalty) the smoothing spline interpolates the data (Figure 7, which is qualitatively like Figure 6 but different in detail).
+As we adjust λ between zero and infinity the smoothing spline goes from very rough to very smooth.
+At $\lambda = \infty$ we only have (8) finite if the integral is zero, which happens only if g''(x) = 0 for all x, which happens only if g(x)is a linear function.
+Thus this case is the same as simple linear regression.
+At $\lambda = 0$ the smoothing spline interpolates the data (Figure 7, which is qualitatively like Figure 6 but different in detail).